 - Resource Use and Integration: 10%.

 For proposals submitted to the annual calls or General cycles, reviews are conducted by a Proposal Review Panel (PRP).
 The charter of EMSL’s review panels is to evaluate the scientific quality of the proposals, assess which requests are appropriate for EMSL support, and recommend a prioritized list of proposals for acceptance.
 The Science Theme Lead (STL) serves as the Panel’s Chair and has selected reviewers with demonstrated expertise in the fields represented by the proposals.
 Although a few PNNL staff may be asked to serve as reviewers, the majority of Panel members must be associated with external institutions.
 The STL can also ask one of the non-PNNL reviewers to serve as co-Chair.
 The Chair does not score the proposals but is responsible for facilitating discussions, providing information about the strategic direction of EMSL and the Science Theme, and ensuring the scores are calibrated and the Panel reaches agreement on the prioritized proposal list.
 Additional EMSL attendees include User Program Services staff (to record decisions and provide policy and procedural details) and the Chief Science Officer (as observer).
-Staff who provide the technical reviews (Capability Leads) do not attend the meeting but will be available to answer questions as needed.
+Staff who provide the technical reviews (Capability Leads) do not attend the meeting but are available to answer questions as needed.

 Each proposal is assigned to at least two reviewers who act as the spokespersons for the proposal.
 Their scores and comments provide a starting point for PRP discussions, but the PRP is responsible for issuing the final score and determining the cut-off score for acceptance.
 Their prioritized list is sent to EMSL management for approval.